oneconvergence/dkube-examples-internal/tf/object-detection/pets/README.md

   }

 4. **Inference**
-    - Copy all the images for which you want inference in /home/ocdkube/workspace/pets_detection/inference-images folder.
+    - One image is provided in the inference-images folder,if you want inference for other images too, please copy all the images in the inference-images folder inside tf-notebooks.